Passenger train project from Los Angeles to Coachella Valley continues to move forward

 The department hopes federal and state resources will be available to fund the project’s next phase, which costs about $60 million.

-Currently, the department is waiting to see if they can receive $20 million under the federal Consolidated Rail Infrastructure and Safety Improvements Program and Congressmember Ken Calvert, who represents the 41st district of California, submitted a $5 million request as part of the Community Project Funding program, according to officials.
+Currently, the department is waiting to see if they can receive $20 million under the federal Consolidated Rail Infrastructure and Safety Improvements Program.
+Congressmember Ken Calvert, who represents the 41st district of California, also submitted a $5 million request as part of the Community Project Funding program, according to officials.

-California’s 41st district stretches across Riverside County, including the cities of Corona, Norco, Lake Elsinore, Wildomar, Canyon Lake, Menifee and Palm Springs, along with others.
+California’s 41st district stretches across Riverside County, including the cities of Corona, Norco, Lake Elsinore, Wildomar, Canyon Lake, Menifee and Palm Springs.

 On the state level, the department has obtained $40 million from various avenues.
 The total construction costs for the project has yet to be determined but is expected to exceed $1 billion.